Ballinderreen: Location and name

 Ballinderreen village is approximately 22 km south of Galway City and is a part of the townland of Ballinderreen.
 Ballinderreen is both the name of the Catholic diocesan parish of Galway and the townland where the village is situated.
 It takes its name from oak trees in the village.
 The Irish name of the village, Baile an Doirín, means "town of the little derry or little oakwood", suggesting the area may once have been more heavily forested with oak trees.
 It contains the early Christian settlement of Surney of Drumacoo.

-The parish of Ballinderreen covers a larger area, taking in part of the village of Kilcolgan on the N18 and borders Clarinbridge, Kinvara and Ardrahan.
+The parish of Ballinderreen covers a larger area, taking in part of the village of Kilcolgan and borders Clarinbridge, Kinvara and Ardrahan.

-Ballinderreen townland lies in the barony of Dunkellin (Dún Coillín in Irish) and in the civil parish of Drumacoo (Droim Mucú).
+Ballinderreen village and townland are in the barony of Dunkellin and in the civil parish of Drumacoo.

 Amenities

 The village of Ballinderreen has a pub, a primary school, a church (Roman Catholic, St. Colman's), a creche, several sports pitches (mainly used for hurling and athletics), a nursing home, and a community centre.
-A small shopping centre including a fuel station, convenience store, hairdressers, and take away restaurant opened in 2009.
+A small shopping centre including a fuel station, convenience store, and take away restaurant opened in 2009.

 Between 2000 and 2010 Ballinderreen saw the construction of new houses and several small residential developments.
 This has resulted in an increase in the village's population.